CGI-FR/PIMO/README.md

       command: "echo -n Dorothy"
 ```

-This exemple will mask the `name` field of the input jsonlines with the output of the given command.
+This example will mask the `name` field of the input jsonlines with the output of the given command.
 In this case, `Dorothy`.

 [Return to list of masks](#possible-masks)